style-it-themes/dark-inspired-github/readme.md

 ## About

-Dark inspired customizable themes for GitHub and subdomains.
+Dark inspired customizable themes for GitHub and subdomains.<br>
 Includes many options to further customize your GitHub experience.

 This style leverages the awesome procedural color generator designed by [vednoc](https://github.com/vednoc/)